Thinking the Unthinkable

 Given the scale of the digital revolution thus far, we can be reasonably sure that technological advances will continue to enhance our lives into the future.
 But how widely will such advances be shared, and why is it up to us?
 This week, EconTalk host Russ Roberts welcomed author and Silicon Valley guru Tim O’Reilly to talk about his new book, WTF: What’s the Future and Why It’s Up to Us.

 O’Reilly argues that we shouldn’t look at technology as being labor-saving.
 Instead, we should focus on how it lets us do more.
 Today’s companies are “infused with the digital,” creating new platforms and redesigning themselves all the time.
 (Amazon is O’Reilly’s prime example.)
-Now we hope you’ll share your reactions to this week’s episode with us.
-We love to hear from you.

 1. Is new technology more likely to replace workers, or make existing workers better?
 To what extent will workers’ lives be equally augmented by such advances?
 2. How will autonomous vehicles challenge ride share services such as Uber and Lyft?
 What does O’Reilly recommend the ride share companies do?
 What is the likelihood of Roberts seeing an on-demand ride share service with autonomous vehicles in his lifetime?